SIGN UP NOW USING THE LINK BELOW:

-- In WEEK 1 we will learn the basics of Improv.
+- We’ll start by learning the basics of Improv.
 Exercises include The present moment, listening vs hearing, the concept of “Yes And,” word association, and daring to fail.

-- In WEEK 2, we will discover Organic Theater.
+- After that, we’ll discover Organic Theater.
 Being spontaneous, finding out what we are doing while on the stage in front of an audience.
 Letting things happen and occur vs preplanning or constructing the scenario.